CreativLogic/ai-marketing-skills/README.md

 ---

 #### 📚 Marketing Principles
-Apply timeless marketing and business principles from the masters (Drucker, Ogilvy, Godin, Buffett, Munger, Bezos, Jobs).
+Apply timeless marketing and business principles from the GOATS🐐 of Marketing & Business (Drucker, Ogilvy, Godin, Buffett, Munger, Bezos, Jobs).

 **Use when:** "First principles thinking", "Should I do X?", "What would work here?", strategic decisions